EricAndrechek/trackuino-v2/ground-station/readme.md

 ## 1.5.
 GPS

 This software can optionally integrate the same functionality as the [vehicle-tracker](../vehicle-tracker/).
 In order to track your receiver vehicle/device without separate vehicle-tracker hardware, you will need a USB-enabled GPS device.
 Ideally find one that says it supports linux so that you don't run into driver issues.
+Alternatively, if you are using a SIM hat, you can use the GPS on that.

+## 1.6.
+Power

+"Le Potato" board lists its power draw as:

+- 4W Full Load
+- 2.5W Typical Load
+- < 1W Idle
+- < 0.1 Wake Ready

 # 2. Setup

 ## 2.1.
-Install Ubuntu Server
+Install Operating System

-Start by installing Ubuntu Server 22.04 (or some other distribution or OS, but Ubuntu Server 22.04 is lightweight and tested)

-Download an Ubuntu Server iso from the internet.
-[Here's the download for the Libre Computer](https://distro.libre.computer/ci/ubuntu/22.04/)

-Put the iso into a tool like [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and install it onto a microSD card (for installing on SBCs) or a USB (for desktop/laptop style computers).
-Note that for single board computers, the faster the microSD the better.
+Download Raspberry Pi Imager from [here](https://www.raspberrypi.com/software/).

+Download the latest Raspberry Pi OS Full image from [here](https://distro.libre.computer/ci/raspbian/12/) if using Le Potato, or just directly from the imager if using a Raspberry Pi.

+Plug a microSD of at least 8GB into your computer and open the imager.

+Note: If you are using a Libre Computer Board, you will need to use the "Custom" option in the imager and select the correct image.
+The popup prompt asking if you would like to apply custom settings (such as hostname, wifi, etc.) can be skipped, as the Le Potato does not support these settings.

+Once the image is written, plug the microSD into the device and boot it up.

 ## 2.2.
 Download & Install Dependencies